halfzebra/create-elm-app/template/README.md

-This project was bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).
+This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

-Below you will find some information on how to perform common tasks.
+Below you will find some information on how to perform basic tasks.
 You can find the most recent version of this guide [here](https://github.com/halfzebra/create-elm-app/blob/master/template/README.md).

 ## Table of Contents